hroncok/bakalarka/Implementace.md

 >
 > Příklady vhodných popisů:
 >
->  * Python assistants for cretaing Flask, Djnago and GTK3 apps or pure Python libraries
+>  * Python assistants for creating Flask, Djnago and GTK3 apps or pure Python libraries
 >  * Set of assistants for students of FIT CTU in Prague

 **license**